 Marketing collateral is any digital or printed material used to communicate or promote a company’s brand message, products, or services.
 Marketing collateral includes a variety of formats ranging from printed brochures to point-of-sale posters, videos, e-books, newsletters, graphics, and more.
 When determining which type of marketing collateral is right for your organization, it’s important to think about what you need it to achieve.

-Now, of course, every organization has different goals.
-However, the majority of businesses that create marketing collateral use it as a sales support tool.
+While every organization has different goals and budgets, businesses that create marketing collateral typically use it as a sales support tool.
 They leverage it to spread awareness and drive adoption for an offering.
 They rely on it to attract and gain new, qualified leads.
-And they use it to support existing customers, drive loyalty, and ultimately win repeat business.
+And they use it to support existing customers, drive brand loyalty, and ultimately win repeat business.

 With that said, marketing collateral isn’t only an asset to sales teams.
 Many organizations also use it to achieve goals unrelated to revenue.
 Think about a company that’s dealing with low employee morale, for example.
 They could use marketing collateral to promote new initiatives aimed at improving workplace culture.
 Or an organization undergoing a corporate rebrand could use marketing collateral to drive adoption of their new brand identity and guidelines.
-Whatever the case, marketing collateral has applications for any audience and any goal — you just need to know how to make it work.
+Whatever the case, marketing collateral has applications for any audience and any goal — you just need to determine what type of marketing collateral to create.

 Types of marketing collateral

-Both traditional and digital marketing channels support useful types of marketing collateral.
-Depending on your audience and goals, you can determine which types of marketing collateral deserves a place in your content arsenal.
+Marketing collateral can be utilized in both traditional and digital marketing channels — and you’re likely to use a healthy mix of collateral types as part of your approach.
+Depending on your audience, budget, and goals, you can determine which types of marketing collateral deserve a place in your content arsenal.
+While new types pop up regularly, there are a bevy of options that marketers consistently rely on.

 Organizations typically use brand magazines in two different ways: to share information about their products and services, or to support their audience through content marketing.
 The first use case is more promotional in nature and includes collateral like product catalogs.
 The second strategy is less explicit, relying on articles and information that appeal to a specific audience.
 REI is a good example.
 They publish a print magazine called Uncommon Path that’s full of stories, resources, and topics catering to outdoor enthusiasts.
 With this approach, REI can connect with their audience over shared interests, validate their authority, and ultimately drive customer action.

 The use of direct mail, or communications sent via postal mail, has been around since ancient Egyptian times.
 Yet, it still has a place today.
 Don’t get us wrong; there’s a lot of junk mail that shows up in everyone’s mailbox.
 However, with the right audience targeting, you can reach people with mail they actually want.
-For example, if you know someone attended one of your conferences in the past, a promo code or information about this year’s events seems appropriate.
+For example, if you know someone attended one of your conferences in the past, a coupon for a free gift at this year’s events seems appropriate.

 E-books are long-form content that individuals or businesses create to educate readers and demonstrate their expertise on a specific topic.
 While also educational, e-books tend to be more entertaining and less technical or in-depth than white papers.
 They are considered premium content, so depending on your strategy, you could ask people for an email address or even a fee in return for access.